20. What's Wrong with NLP?

 • FAQ #2 - Describes what "NLP" is.

-• FAQ #3 - Describes where genuine NLP and the NLP-related techniques came from.
+• FAQ #3 - Describes where "NLP" and the NLP-related techniques came from.

 • FAQ #21 - An example of criticism of "NLP".
-Two school textbook authors use NLP-type linguistic techniques to criticise whatever it is that they think of as "NLP".
+Two school textbook authors use NLP-type linguistic techniques to criticise "NLP".

 • FAQ #22 - A discussion of research of NLP and NLP-related subjects.
 Includes references to over 100 such studies which have produced positive findings.